 Dealing with Medical Debt

 Having a solid emergency fund or Health Savings Account is vital in the event an unexpected medical cost arises.
 Unfortunately, most people don’t have these funds at their disposal.
-According to the Federal Reserve, nearly half of all Americans don’t have the cash to cover a $400 emergency expense.
-And many of those people said they’d need to finance the bill in order to pay it off.
+According to a 2019 report from the Federal Reserve, 39% of all Americans don’t have the cash to cover a $400 emergency expense.
+Most of those people said they’d need to finance the bill in order to pay it off.

 If you’re currently without an HSA or flush emergency savings fund, it’s important you take steps to prevent unexpected medical costs where possible.
 To do this, call doctors and hospitals ahead of time to confirm they’re within your insurance provider’s network.
 You should also ask about how the charges will be coded at the doctor’s office and connect with your insurer to be sure these are covered expenses.